jupidity/pr2-perception-pick-and-place/README.md

 ![alt text][image4]

-In order to remove noise, we pass the point cloud through a statistical outlier filter to remove points that are above a maximum standard deviation geographical distance away from neighboring points
+In order to remove noise, we pass the point cloud through a statistical outlier filter to remove points that are above a maximum standard deviation from neighboring points

 ![alt text][image11]

-Once the point cloud is clean and focused, we perform RANSAC plane filtration to remove the table
+Once the point cloud is cleaned and focused, we perform RANSAC plane filtration to remove the table

 ![alt text][image6]

 All thats left is the objects of interest.
-In order to separate each individual object cloud, we perform Euclidean Cluster Extraction to group points with their closest geographical cluster.
+In order to separate each individual object cloud, we perform Euclidean Cluster Extraction to group points with their closest cluster.

 ![alt text][image7]

 Now that each object of interest is separated into its own point cloud, each point cloud cluster is packaged in a PointCloud2 vector as an ROS message and sent to the python `marker_generation.py` node for classification against our SVM model.

+The SVM model in this example is trained with 256 bins for HSV color and normals, with 40 randomly generated orientations of each potential object of interest.
+A full description of how the SVM model was trained can be found in the repo https://github.com/jupidity/svm_model_generation.

  After classification, the centroid of the point cloud is computed and a label is sent to RViz containing the result of the classification.

 ![alt text][image8]